Hezkore/bash-ai/README.md

 - **Command Information**\
 	Get detailed information about the suggested commands.

+- **Distribution Awareness**\
+	Get answers and commands that are compatible with, and related to, your specific Linux distribution.

 - **Command Execution**\
 	Choose to execute the suggested commands directly from Bash AI.